influxdata/telegraf/plugins/serializers/customjson/README.md

 ## Using with the File output

-Example of "output.file" Telegraf configuration with default customjson format:
+Example of "outputs.file" Telegraf configuration with default customjson format:

 ```toml
  # Send telegraf metrics to file(s)